UTNuclearRoboticsPublic/closed_chain_affordance/README.md

 `mkdir build` </br>
 `cd build`
 ## Configure the Build
 Run CMake to configure the build process.
-This will generate the build system files in the build directory.</br>
+This will generate the build system files in the build directory.
+Also turn the PIC flag on so the ROS packages that use this can make shared objects.</br>
-`cmake ..`
+`cmake .. -DCMAKE_POSITION_INDEPENDENT_CODE=ON`
 ## Build the project
 `cmake --build .`
 ## Install the Project